terrymorse58/github-to-beanstalk/README.md

 ![Sample app](imgs/deployed-app.png)

 The sample is a node.js app, so seeing anything displayed means that the app is running.
-The app uses `roundToFixed` as a node module, so "roundToFixed was loaded means that the module was correctly loaded during the build process."
+The app uses `roundToFixed` as a node module, so *roundToFixed was loaded* means that the module was correctly loaded during the build process.

 ## Example screens

 ### GitHub repo Settings > Secrets
-The required AWS user credentials stored to repo's *Settings > Secrets* page:
+The AWS user credentials must be stored in the GitHub *Settings > Secrets* page:

 ![GitHub Settings > Secrets page](imgs/gh>settings>secrets.png)